MichaelWaruiru/SaccoManagement/README.md

 SOFTWARE.

 ## Known Issues
-- The API has issues in route and trips.
+- The API has issues in route names and trips due to overlapping of checkpoints.
 A fix is in progress.
-- Deleting sacco will cause errors in both the server and the user side.